Are Felon Disenfranchisement Laws a Form of Racial Discrimination?

 General Reference (not clearly pro or con)

-2 The prisoner numbers are from the US Department of Justice Report, "Prisoners in 2009."
+c The prisoner numbers are from the US Department of Justice Report, “Prisoners in 2013.”
 The US population numbers are from the United States Census for 2010.

 Eric H. Holder, JD, US Attorney General, stated the following in his Feb.
-11, 2014 speech "Attorney General Eric Holder Delivers Remarks on Criminal Justice Reform at Georgetown University Law Center," available at www.justice.gov:
+11, 2014 speech “Attorney General Eric Holder Delivers Remarks on Criminal Justice Reform at Georgetown University Law Center,” available at the U.S. Department of Justice website:

 “In many states, felony disenfranchisement laws are still on the books.
 And the current scope of these policies is not only too significant to ignore – it is also too unjust to tolerate…

-The Washington Post stated the following in its July 29, 2012 editorial "A Lifetime Sentence for Felons," available at washingtonpost.com:
+The Washington Post stated the following in its July 29, 2012 editorial “A Lifetime Sentence for Felons,” available at the Washington Post website: